Manila Metro Rail Transit System

 The Manila Metro Rail Transit System (MRTS), commonly known as the MRT, is a rapid transit system that primarily serves Metro Manila, Philippines.
 Along with the Manila Light Rail Transit System and the Metro Commuter Line of the Philippine National Railways, the system makes up Metro Manila's rail infrastructure.

 The MRT's 16.9-kilometer-route consists of 1 line and 13 stations (in operation).
-The first and the only line currently in operation, MRT Line 3 is jointly operated between the Metro Rail Transit Corporation, a privately owned company, and the Department of Transportation (DOTr) through a Build-Lease-Transfer agreement.
-Line 3 was opened in December 1999 and completed in July 2000.
+The first and the only line currently in operation, MRT Line 3, was opened in December 1999 and completed in July 2000, currently owned by the Department of Transportation (DOTr), after the 25-year build-lease-transfer agreement between DOTr and the Metro Rail Transit Corporation expired in July 2025.

-Since then, most of the newly proposed rapid rail lines within Metro Manila that are not under the jurisdiction of the Light Rail Transit Authority is associated with the "MRT" brand.
+Since then, most of the newly proposed rapid rail lines within Metro Manila that are not under the jurisdiction of the Light Rail Transit Authority are associated with the "MRT" brand.
 This includes the Metro Manila Subway (Line 9) and the elevated Line 7 which are being built as of January 2023.